Nothing Feels Good: Release

 Prior to the supporting tour for their upcoming album, Beschta was replaced by Tim Burton in August 1997.
 Gnewikow played with Burton in his former band None Left Standing.
 Didier said a rift began to form between him and Beschta, though Gnewikow said there had been long-term issues since they started the band.
 The group, knowing Burton and aware that he was available at the time, asked him to join them.
 Preceded by a US tour with Compound Red in September and October 1997, Nothing Feels Good was released on October 14, 1997, through Jade Tree.
 The album's artwork was shot by Jade Tree co-founder Tim Owen and designed by Gnewikow; it shows a brightly lit photograph of a boardwalk against a white background with colored dots lined up around it.
+It was shot in front of Trimper's Rides on the boardwalk in Ocean City, Maryland.
 Gnewikow credited Owen for 80% of the artwork, while he did some organisation of the process.
 He said of the cover: "The record is really happy, but there's also a melancholy" feeling to it, juxtaposed with the closed amusement park photo with people scattered about.

 Following the album's release, the band toured the East Coast with Compound Red and Castor, and then a Midwestern tour with Compound Red and Roadside Monument, through to November 1997.
 They ended the month with a West Coast tour with Compound Red and Jimmy Eat World.
 In February 1998, the Promise Ring were traveling back home from a show, while on tour with Hum, in the midst of a snowstorm.
 Their van flipped over after Bohlen hit a bump on the road; Bohlen flew head-first through the windshield.
 Bohlen (who had head trauma), Burton (who had broken bones) and Didier, were released from hospital the following morning.
 Gnewikow, however, was in the intensive care unit for three further weeks due to a broken collarbone and other injuries.
 Since the group were feeling Burton was not working out, coupled with his broken arm, they replaced him with Scott Schoenbeck.
 At the time, Schoenbeck had formed Pele with Beschta, and was the brother of their roadie Mike Schoenbeck.